 Speak within Your Current Industry

-One of the easiest ways to begin a public speaking career is to start by teaching within your current industry.
+One of the easiest ways to begin a public speaking career is to teach within your current industry.
+This is usually your area of expertise so teaching it should come easier to you.
 This is even easier if your industry requires continuing education.
 One of the first Fearless Presentations ® instructors that I trained was a CPA by trade.
-In fact, he was the CFO of a local company here in Ft Worth when I met him.
+In fact, he was the CFO of a local company here in Fort Worth when I met him.
 Because of his position, the American Institute of CPA’s asked him to teach a series of continuing education classes for them.
 After doing this for a few years and absolutely loving it, he asked me to train him to be an instructor for us.
 At the same time, he began to create new continuing education content for the association.
-Eventually, he was making more money from his consulting than he was as a CFO.
+Eventually, he was making more money from his consulting than from his CFO role.

 Finally, you can also create income by selling your expertise to others who want to do what you have done.
 The House-Flipping industry is a fantastic case study of how this works.
-When the economy is booming and housing prices are increasing at an exponential rate, any idiot can make money flipping houses.
-However, when the housing market collapsed in 2008, a bunch of these TV pseudo-celebrities began making money a totally different way… They began doing seminars showing people how to make money flipping houses.
+When the economy is booming, and housing prices are increasing at an exponential rate, any idiot can make money flipping houses.
+However, when the housing market collapsed in 2008, a bunch of these TV pseudo-celebrities began making money in a totally different way… They began doing seminars showing people how to make money flipping houses.
 When the market recovered, they all began flipping houses again.
-They became professional communicators by sharing related topics in their field.
+They became professional communicators by sharing content related to their fields.

 Become a Certified Speaker for an Established Presentation Company

-This is the way that my company has attracted a lot of very skilled speakers.
-Since The Leader’s Institute ® has contracts to work with hundreds and hundreds of Fortune 500 companies, we hire and train speakers to conduct our programs for our customers.
-This is a good way for people who have a talent for speaking to cut their teeth and gain real-world experience.
+This is how my company has attracted many very skilled speakers.
+Since The Leader’s Institute ® has contracts with hundreds of Fortune 500 companies, we hire and train speakers to deliver our programs to our customers.
+This method is a good way for people who have a talent for speaking to cut their teeth and gain real-world experience.

-This is actually the way that I got into the speaking business.
+This is actually how I got into the speaking business.
 My first speaking job was with the Dale Carnegie organization.
-I took one of their classes, and it helped me so much, that I went back to the instructor who taught it and asked for a job.
+I took one of their classes, and it helped me so much that I went back to the instructor who taught it and asked for a job.
 I worked for them for about seven years and became one of their top instructors.
 Much of my valuable experience comes from my years there.

-The downside of this route, though, is that if you want to create your own content, it is much more difficult.
+The downside of this route, though, is that if you want to create your own content for your personal brand, it is much more difficult.
 When I was with Carnegie, I had to stick to approved company content.
 I couldn’t create my own stuff.
 In addition, when I did go out on my own, I had no customers.
 So, the first couple of years in business were very, very lean.
 It is incredibly difficult to start a speaking career from scratch.

 Create Your Own Content to Start Your Own Public Speaking Career from Scratch

 If I use my career path as an example, I didn’t set out to be a motivational speaker.
-My hope was to help people reduce public speaking fear.
+My goal is to help people reduce public speaking fear.
 I had a challenge with public speaking anxiety, and I conquered it.
 I figured that if I just shared with others what I did, they would get a similar result.
-Since I am one of the top speakers in this industry, now, though, I do have a number of companies hire me as a motivational speaker each year.
+Since I am one of the top speakers in this industry, I do have several companies hire me as a motivational speaker each year.

 Getting that First Bite

-So, how do you get that first client?
-The absolute best way is to start off as I suggested earlier, by making your speaking career an add-on to your existing career.
-I mentioned earlier, that I was an idiot and didn’t do this, though.
+So, how do you take that first step and get that first client?
+The best way is to start as I suggested earlier, by making your speaking career an add-on to your existing career.
+I mentioned earlier that I was an idiot and didn’t do this, though.
 When I quit my very lucrative job at Carnegie, I had no customers, no income, and only about $10,000 in the bank.

 One of my big clients at Carnegie, though, was a commercial construction company.
 I had been working with this company for years, but I couldn’t go to my friends at that company and try to pilfer business from them.
 (That would have been unethical and, most likely, illegal.)
 But, because of my experience with that single company, I knew that industry very well.
 So, I went to the local Associated General Contractors trade association.
 Next, I wrote articles for their newsletter.
 I gave a bunch of free speeches at their meetings.
-I also bought their mailing list, and I promoted a class that I had specifically designed to help these organizations solve challenges that I knew they were experiencing.
+I also bought their mailing list and promoted a class I had designed specifically to help these organizations solve the challenges they were facing.
 My skill set was aimed at their needs and problems.

-The first year, I made $27,000 in gross revenue.
+In the first year, I generated $27,000 in gross revenue.
 (It sucked.)
 However, I was building a brand.
 Those initial customers led me to bigger customers and into additional industries.
-Networking is just as important while beginning a speaking career as it is when climbing the corporate ladder.
+Networking is just as important when beginning a speaking career as when climbing the corporate ladder.
 Within five years, my company was teaching over 300 classes every year.

 Creating Success is Easier

-For instance, if someone wants to eliminate the fear of public speaking do they have to pay us to come to one of our classes?
+For instance, if someone wants to eliminate their fear of public speaking, do they have to pay us to attend one of our classes?
 No, of course not.
 In fact, everything that we teach in our classes is on our website, podcast, and YouTube channel.
 However, if they come to one of our classes, they will save a BUNCH of time and effort.
 The easiest way for them to become an effective public speaker is to attend one of our classes.

 Want to save a bunch of time and effort?
-Here is a link to our upcoming classes: Fearless Presentations ® Public Speaking Classes.
+Here is a link to our upcoming Fearless Presentations® Public Speaking Classes.